Archivoice/nnsvs-chinese-support/README.md

 NOTE: This is made with the Chinese language in mind and so it may differ a bit from standard romanized Hangul, please refer to the dictionary or view below for correct usage.
 Also, some vowels were removed due to pronunciation limitations, such as ㅐ, ㅒ, ㅙ, and ㅚ.

 ㅔ instead of `e` is `ee/E` (ee is the dictionary entry, E is the phoneme, both work), ㅠ is `yuu/YU`.
 The above are exceptions to prevent existing phonemes to override eachother and cause issues, the rest should follow regular romanized Hangul.
+NOTE: due to overriding entries, some parts of the dictionary might seem faulty.

 Here is demo of this dictionary being used on our beta vocal ACV-M1, the song used is Way Back Home by Shuan.